davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## The Curveball: Fault Tolerance

-TODO old content to adapt here:
+Earlier, we said the main complexity that distributing an algorithm adds on top of multithreading is that threads in a distributed system must communicate through a network, since they can't share variables.
+When I said that, I glossed over a really important problem that introduces: it is impossible to communication via variable-sharing to fail, but you bet communiating over a network can.

-> The new dimension of problems distributing adds on top of multithreading is dealing with **faults** in the system: hardware can lose power, software can crash, and networks can degrade or become disconnected.
-Technically these problems also affect single-node systems, but single-node code generally doesn't care about these faults because, if one occurs, then the node has failed and the code is no longer running.
-In other words, these faults do cause a mess, but nobody expects single-node code to be able to deal with that mess because the computer running the code is down.
-In a distributed system, a fault can affect a subset of the system's nodes while leaving code running on the remaining nodes to deal with the mess.
+Distribution introduces the problems of **faults** in the system.
+Hardware can lose power, software can crash, and networks can degrade or disconnect.
+Technically these problems also affect single-node software, but nobody ever expects single-node code to be able to deal with a fault: for example, if the machine running some code crashes, the code is no longer running, and thus can't do anything about it.
+Since single-node code is no longer running and can't do anything if the hardware faults, it can largely pretend faults don't exist.
+In a distributed system, a fault can affect some nodes while leaving others online to deal with the consequences.

->
-> Both our distributed solutions to the exactly-once and happened-or-not problems rely on a "coordinator" node to make progress, and neither can deal with a fault bringing the coordinator down: the bully algorithm will continue to pick that node as the coordinator, even though it's not online and can't do its work.
-In the exactly-once solution, the coordinator is the only node allowed to call `thingy()`, so if the coordinator crashes we never call `thingy()` and thus fail in our ultimate goal to call `thingy()` exactly once.
-In happened-or-not, the coordinator is the only node that stores the current cancellation state, so if it crashes, other nodes will either fail or hang in their `tryShip` / `tryCancel` calls.
-Neither of our distributed solutions so far is **fault tolerant**.
->
-> The lack of fault tolerance is certainly a limitation, but it may not actually be a problem!
-If you're operating a small network of nodes, in a highly controlled environment such as a data center, and you have the option to regularly schedule "maintenance windows" for taking the whole system offline and doing upgrades, then non-fault-tolerant distributed algorithms may work for you.
-As we have already seen, non-fault-tolerant distributed algorithms are often pretty simple, much more so than any of the algorithms we're going to go on and build in the rest of this article.
-However, at a certain network size it becomes infeasible to ensure all nodes are always online, and in many Internet-facing services it is not feasible to take the system down for maintenance, ever.
-In these situations, the only option is to design software that can tolerate faults that affect a subset of the system.
-Consensus algorithms are usually employed by people trying to make fault-tolerant systems, so for the rest of this article, we will assume fault tolerance is a non-negotaible requirement.
->
-> It turns out to be very difficult to come up with fault-tolerant solutions to the exactly-once and happened-or-not problems.
-However, there is a nifty way to factor out the fault tolerance part of the problems, such that we build one fault-tolerant primitive and use it to solve these completely different problems (and many others).
-That fault-tolerant primitive is called a **consensus algorithm**.
+Distributed system code that keeps working even if some nodes fault is called **fault tolerant**.
+The distributed consensus algorithm we previously implemented, `DistributedWriteOnce<T>` is not fault tolerant because it relies on a single coordinator node and cannot recover if that coordinator node crashes.
+In normal operation, all non-coordinator nodes contact the coordinator any time they need to read or write the write-once variable:

+TODO diagram

+There is no provision ever to not use the coordinator node, so if the coordinator crashes, the other nodes continue to ask it about the variable.
+They will never get a response, because the coordinator node is no longer running:

+TODO diagram

+In this situation, it took just one fault &mdash; one node crash &mdash; to break the `DistributedWriteOnce` consensus algorithm.
+Thus it is not fault tolerant.

+Now, the lack of fault tolerance is certainly a limitation, but depending on your use case that may not be a problem.
+Plenty of systems run on a small number of nodes, and if you have a small network with just a few machines, hardware and software is reliable enough that you won't see problems very often.
+Rare hardware and software faults only become a nuisance if you have a large enough system to start hitting rare problems frequently.
+Also, many systems do not need to be highly available: you can take them offline from time to time to do regular maintenance like upgrading software, replacing hardware, etc.

+If you're dealing with a small system that admits maintenance windows, you can probably get away with something like `DistributedWriteOnce<T>`, which is pretty nice: `DistributedWriteOnce<T>` is much simpler than anything else we're about to discuss, so really you'd be quitting while you're ahead.
+However, if you have a really big system, or you really can't accept any downtime at all (e.g. maybe you're running the city's E911 or something), then you require fault tolerance, and `DistributedWriteOnce<T>` is too simplistic to meet your needs.

+Most of the time, when people talk about consensus algorithms, they mean fault tolerant consensus algorithms.
+So we are going to worry about making our consensus algorithms fault-tolerant too.
+So on top of our Agreement, Validity and Termination rules, we'll add a fourth:

+> **Fault Tolerance**: The presence of faults in hardware, software or the network do not cause the algorithm to violate the other properties (Agreement, Validity or Termination)

+There is some wiggle room in determining how many faults the algorithm needs to be able to survive; for example, if every machine in the network loses power, there is no code running anywhere, so of course there is nothing the algorithm can do about it.
+Typically you either count the number of crashes your algorithm can withstand (1-3, usually), or you choose some percentage of machines which are allowed to fail (often, "less than half").

 ## Implementing Fault-Tolerant Consensus